Diversity, Equity, and Inclusion

 The Bias Response Team

-The bias response and support team is coordinated through the Office of the Chief Diversity Officer and includes representatives from Human Resources, Diversity and Inclusion, Academic Affairs and Student Affairs.
-These individuals are often key resources in resolving concerns about climate and have experience in trauma-informed practices.
-The team is a coordinating body and includes existing University resources in addressing reported concerns.
-The response team does not have purview over the creation of new policies or rules; rather, it works within existing University rules and policies and may propose new policies or practices to the leadership of the University for appropriate consideration, review and/or implementation.
+The team is a coordinating body and draws upon existing University resources to address reported concerns.
+The response team does not have purview over the creation of new policies or rules; rather, it works within existing University rules and policies and may recommend new policies or practices to the leadership of the University for appropriate consideration, review and/or implementation.
 In addition, the response team consults with individuals or departments that may be brought in to assist on matters raised through this reporting process.

 • Tanhena Pacheco Dunn- Chief Diversity Officer

-• Fresia Martinez-Olivera, LGBTQ+ Coordinator
+• Nico Martinez-Olivera, LGBTQ+ Coordinator

 • Dr. Gweneth Lloyd, Director of Psychological Counsel Center (Student Affairs)